 8. You should use your official VCCS email for your communications with your instructor.

 Northern Virginia Community College and the Virginia Community College System (VCCS) ask you to use your official VCCS student e-mail account because of security and privacy concerns.
-You can access your official e-mail account at email.vccs.edu/.
+You can access your official e-mail account by logging into MyNova on the college website.
 There is also an online Student Email Guidelines.
 Student technical support information for NVCC is at the college's IT Help Desk.
 If you wish, you can set up your student email to forward your messages to another email account.
 Log into your student email and click on the "Settings" option.
 Then select "Forwarding and POP/IMAP," and there you can enter the email address that you want your student email to forward to.